HaseebKahn365/public-cellz-final-repo/cv stuff/cv copy.md

 Solution: Implemented SQLite triggers to automatically copy deleted patient records to a separate table. buisiness_logic_and_classes.dart:63-73

 12. My Role:
-Based on the git blame information, it appears that Abdul Haseeb was the primary (or sole) developer of this project, implementing all aspects from UI design to database integration.
+ Abdul Haseeb was the primary (or sole) developer of this project, implementing all aspects from UI design to database integration.
 The project shows consistent commit patterns from February to June 2024, with Abdul Haseeb making all the commits. buisiness_logic_and_classes.dart:1

 Notes
 This template provides a comprehensive overview of the S. Sohail Hospital project based on the available codebase context.
 The project is a Flutter application for hospital management with SQLite for local data persistence.
 The implementation uses a hybrid state management approach with ChangeNotifier and StatefulWidget, with some initial setup for Riverpod that wasn't fully utilized.
 The project demonstrates skills in Flutter UI development, state management, database operations, and asynchronous programming.